jwstegemann/fritz2/README.md

 Utilizing Kotlin's multiplatform-abilities, you'll write the code of your data classes only once and use it on your client and server (i.e. in a [SpringBoot](https://github.com/jamowei/fritz2-spring-todomvc)- or [Ktor](https://github.com/jamowei/fritz2-ktor-todomvc)-Backend).
 This is also true for your model-validation-code, which can quickly become far more complex than your data model.

 Expect a flat learning curve - we chose Kotlin for its focus on writing clean and intuitive code, which makes working with fritz2 easy to learn. fritz2 itself depends on only a handful of [concepts](https://docs.fritz2.dev) you have to master.
-The [core API](https://api.fritz2.dev/fritz2/) consists of about a dozen key objects and types offering only essential methods und functions.
+The [core API](https://api.fritz2.dev/fritz2/) consists of about a dozen key objects and types offering only essential methods and functions.

 ## How to try it?